 The central bank saw the opportunity to get banking services to more people through the mobile money platform, thereby reducing the percentage of unbanked citizens in the country.
 A survey later revealed that access to financial services in the country could grow by 41%.

 The number of stalls used by the MTN mobile money vendors in the country outnumbered bank branches by 2015.
-New e-money laws, which the central bank later introduced, brought some favourable changes to the mobile money platform, such as a simple registration method for users and simplified rules of operation on the business model.
+New e-money laws, which the central bank later introduced, brought some favorable changes to the mobile money platform, such as a simple registration method for users and simplified rules of operation on the business model.

 After The Invention Of Mobile Money Service